m5lk3n/agility/README.md

 - It's an atomic count which requires history
 - It's conceptually easier to grasp than the `UnixTimeOfDeployment` value approach

-Therefore, *option B, `deployed_count`, is the chosen metric format*, but in this project here with an in-memory limitation, i.e. no permanent storage for now.
+Therefore, *option B, `deployed_count`, is the chosen metric format*, but in this project here with an in-memory limitation, i.e. no permanent storage in Prometheus' time series for now.
 In the long-run, this is neglectable as we're primarily interested in recent agility, keeping values above certain thresholds.

-In terms of [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), the Prometheus Query Language, that's e.g.:
+Expressed in [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), the Prometheus Query Language, that means for example:

 - Get the increase in number of deployments (for an app), e.g. for the last 24h: `increase(deployed_count[24h])`
 - Compute the frequency, e.g. for the last week: `increase(deployed_count[7d])/7`

-(The interested reader can find more PromQL Query examples [here](https://prometheus.io/docs/prometheus/latest/querying/examples/).)
+(The interested reader can find more PromQL examples [here](https://prometheus.io/docs/prometheus/latest/querying/examples/).)

 ### Design